rathoreabdullah/Click-Tracking-Automation/README.md

 - **Zero manual setup** - leverages existing semantic information in your DOM

 **Enterprise Impact:**
 At scale, this eliminates 2+ hours of manual telemetry/analytics work per project while adding only ~2ms to page load time.
-For large enterprises, this translates to **$MM+ in annual savings** through automated click tracking across marketing campaigns, product features, and A/B tests.
+For large enterprises, this translates to numerous dev hours saved through automated click tracking across marketing campaigns, product features, and A/B tests.

 ## Who is this for?